In This Article

 While aloe can work well on its own, some people may see better results if it's used in tandem with specific products.
 “For acne, it can be used in conjunction with traditional acne medications nightly, which will aid in curbing irritation and dryness, and potentially improve residual scars and marks,” says Nazarian.

 One product sticks out above the rest: retinol.
-"A 2013 study showed that aloe vera gel was used in conjunction with tretinoin (a retinoid) and was found to be more successful in treating the acne, and more successful at improving the appearance of skin with less irritation, than tretinoin alone," she adds.
+According to a 2014 study, aloe vera gel used with retinoid tretinoin proved more effective in treating acne with less irritation than tretinoin alone.

 Aloe Vera Products for Acne